-- (a) The Company must ensure prompt and consistent action against violations of this Code. - (b) If, after investigating a report of an alleged prohibited action by a director or executive officer, the Audit Committee determines that a violation of this Code has occurred, the Audit Committee will report such determination to the Board of Directors. - (c) If, after investigating a report of an alleged prohibited action by any other person, the Senior Vice President, General Counsel determines that a violation of this Code has occurred, the Senior Vice President and General Counsel will report such determination to the President and Chief Executive Officer. - (d) Upon receipt of a determination that there has been a violation of this Code, the Board of Directors or the Senior Vice President and General Counsel will take such preventative or disciplinary action as it deems appropriate, including, but not limited to, reassignment, demotion, dismissal and, in the event of criminal conduct or other serious violations of the law, notification of appropriate governmental authorities.
+- (a) The Company must ensure prompt and consistent action against violations of this Code. - (b) If, after investigating a report of an alleged prohibited action by a director or executive officer, the Audit Committee determines that a violation of this Code has occurred, the Audit Committee will report such determination to the Board of Directors.

+- (c) If, after investigating a report of an alleged prohibited action by any other person, the relevant supervisor or the Chief Financial Officer determines that a violation of this Code has occurred, the supervisor or the Chief Financial Officer will report such determination to the Chief Executive Officer. - (d) Upon receipt of a determination that there has been a violation of this Code, the Board of Directors or the Chief Executive Officer will take such preventative or disciplinary action as it deems appropriate, including, but not limited to, reassignment, demotion, dismissal and, in the event of criminal conduct or other serious violations of the law, notification of appropriate governmental authorities.